jervaise/DotMaster/README.md

 # DotMaster

-DotMaster is a World of Warcraft addon that colors nameplates based on player debuffs, making it easier to track your DoTs (Damage over Time spells) on multiple targets.
+An addon for World of Warcraft that helps track your DoTs (Damage over Time effects).

 **Current Version: 0.6.8**
+**Compatible with World of Warcraft: The War Within (11.0.5)**

 ## Features